top of page

 • If you have any questions, call (608) 275-6740!

-About this resource: The Birth to 3 Program is an early intervention for children who have developmental delays or disabilities and their families.
+About this resource: The Birth to 3 Program is a federally-funded early intervention for children who have developmental delays or disabilities and their families.

 Who can use this resource?
 The Birth to 3 Program is for children ages birth to 36 months.
 Eligibility is based on a diagnosed disability or 25% delay in one or more areas of development.
 The team will evaluate the child’s ability to: